Nick-Pearson/Nick-Pearson.github.io/public_html/data/transport.md

 ## Gameplay

-Standard top down RTS game, similar to games such as OpenTTD and Simutrans.
-The intention was to add elements from Cities Skylines, with splines being used for roads and railways.
+A Standard top down Real Time Strategy game, similar to games such as OpenTTD and Simutrans.
+The intention was to add elements from Cities: Skylines, with splines being used for roads and railways.
 I also wanted to add an infinite procedural terrain so that the player can expand their game at any point.

 ## Code

 Most of the series focused on the procedural terrain and editing system, using the Diamond Square fractal algorithm.
 A tile system of 9 Unity terrains linked each one together.
-Diamond Square does not automatically link when two different tiles are generated so I added a system of pre-placed vertexes to ensure that the edges of each tile attached seamlessly to it's neighbor.
+Diamond Square does not automatically link when two different tiles are generated so I added a system of pre-placed vertices to ensure that the edges of each tile attached seamlessly to it's neighbour.

 ## Result